 In wrongful death cases, the spouse or surviving relative must have sufficient evidence that someone or something caused the death of their loved one.
 This evidence needs to be just sufficient enough for a jury to rule in their favor.
 Evidence in civil courts can show a lower burden of proof than criminal courts.
 The evidence in civil courts needs to be enough to indicate that it is more than likely that the defendant’s behavior led to the victim’s injuries.
 This is known as a preponderance of the evidence.

 Although a civil preponderance sounds easier than proving a case in criminal court beyond a reasonable doubt, it is still essential to have an experienced Atlanta wrongful death lawyer on your side to build a strong case and present a compelling argument.
 If your loved one died due to someone else’s reckless actions, you need an experienced attorney on your side to help you collect the compensation you and your family deserves.
-Call the Law Offices of Shane Smith at 770-HURT-999 to talk with a Douglas County injury lawyer in a complimentary consultation today.
+Call Shane Smith Law at 770-HURT-999 to talk with a Douglas County injury lawyer in a complimentary consultation today.